Animals

 Dreaming About an Abandoned Serpent: Meaning, Psychology & Symbolism

-Dreaming of an abandoned serpent may reflect feelings of neglect, transformation, or unresolved emotional issues.
+Dreaming of an abandoned serpent often reflects feelings of neglect or unresolved inner transformation.

 Written by: DreamMeaning Editorial Team